 Registration Closed / Past Event

-A detailed discussion of how to compare data from two groups or conditions using a t-test and the assumptions involved.
-We generalize to compare more than two groups by analysis of variance (ANOVA) including two-way ANOVA where the groups are defined by two categorical variables.
+We will introduce some statistical concepts such as mean, variance, hypothesis testing, statistical significance and distribution of the sample mean.
+We will provide a detailed discussion of how to compare data from two groups or conditions using a t-test and discuss the assumptions involved.
+Non-parametric alternatives to t-tests will also be covered.
+We will then generalize to compare more than two groups by analysis of variance (ANOVA) including two-way ANOVA where the groups are defined by two categorical variables.

 Want to get an idea of what to expect?
 Check out the video below for a teaser from last year's session.